 UCEA has every sympathy for this item and the reasons the trade unions have brought it forward.
 In 2024-25 we made an offer to try and facilitate a meeting with stakeholders with relevant expertise, although it is understood that the purpose of this item in the previous pay round was to develop proposals for a Just Transition Commission to align with UN Climate Change Conference in 2024.
-However, as we have previously communicated, this is outside of the remit of New JNCHES and UCEA and does not have specific expertise in this area.
+As we have previously communicated, this is outside of the remit of New JNCHES and UCEA and does not have specific expertise in this area.
 Moreover, there are a number of sector bodies with relevant expertise working on these important issues.
+However, UCEA is willing to attend a joint meeting with the trade unions and use its good offices to encourage attendance by other relevant sector agencies to explore potential actions and the possibility of joint work between relevant stakeholders in this area.
+Any outcome from such discussions will not be binding on employers, but may encourage or improve good practice.